 Asbestos Exposure – According to the Environmental Working Group, asbestos exposure mortality rates in Port Arthur far exceed the national average.
 In Jefferson County, 14.8 people per 100,000 die from asbestos, compared to the national average of 4.9 per 100,000.

 Mesothelioma – This disease is one of the leading causes of death in asbestos exposure.
-When someone contracts it, it is essential they immediately seek the counsel of an experienced mesothelioma lawyer.
+When someone contracts it, it is essential they immediately seek the counsel of a mesothelioma lawyer.